 TRANSITION from EYFS.
 As part of What's in my world? the children have been introduced to the lives of family members over time.
-They are given daily opportunities to talk about immediate past events in their lives e.g. birthdays and celebrations and use vocabulary linked to the passing of time e.g. yesterday, tomorrow, days of the week etc. Vocabulary is modelled and used regularly.
+They are given daily opportunities to talk about immediate past events in their lives e.g.. birthdays and celebrations and use vocabulary linked to the passing of time e.g.. yesterday, tomorrow, days of the week etc. Vocabulary is modelled and used regularly.
 They sequence events and photographs to demonstrate/develop their understanding of the passing of time and change.
 Sharing stories from their own past and linking ideas will support their understanding of the 'long past' and the lives of others as they move into Key Stage 1.

-YEAR 1 AUTUMN SPRING SUMMER FIRST HALF SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) HISTORY SIGNIFICANT PERSON/EVENT- Bard David Attenborough As a Historian, be able to: SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) CHANGE OVER TIME.
-SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) CHANGE OVER TIME.
-SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) CHANGE OVER TIME.
-SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) CHANGE OVER TIME.
-SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) SIGNIFICANT PERSON/EVENT Roas Parks (DE) the lives of others as they move into Key Stage 1.
-HISTORY (2) CHANGE OVER TIME.
-SIGNIFICANT PERSON/EVENT- Bowid Atenborough As a Historian, be able to: SIGNIFICANT PERSON/EVENT- Remembrance Day (DE) As a Historian, be able to: SIGNIFICANT PERSON/EVENT- Remembrance Day (DC) As a Historian, be able to: SIGNIFICANT PERSON/EVENT- Remembrance Day (DC) As a Historian, be able to: SIGNIFICANT PERSON/EVENT- Remembrance Day (DC) As a Historian, be altero: Coastis (DC) (DC) (DC) (DC) (DC) (DC) (DC) (DC) YEAR 1 AU TUMN SPRING SUMMER FRSON/EVENT David Attenborough As a Historian, be ble to:SIMILARITIES and SIMILARITIES and SIMILARITIES and DIFFERENCES.FRSON/EVENT Isambard Kingdom Brunel (bridges) (LC) As a Historian, be able to:HISTORY OF LIFE BEFORE LIVING MEMORY.
-Castles (FA, OLE, LC)PRSON/EVENT Rosa Parks (DE)Winderstand cause and consequence Identify a significant of David Mattenborough Of Understand cause and continuity Identify an a so Historian, be able to:.
-Identify a significant event from beyond living memory Identify a significant event from beyond living memory Identify a significant event down a significant person from the past and explain why differences of life and differences Name a dignificant event her and understand that over 100 years ago Name an significant down what a number of old objects were used for Show some understanding of the ways we can find out the past Now what a number of objects were used for Identify similarities and continuity over time Understand the significance of castles in the past Understand the significance of castles in the past Understand the significance of castles in the past Understand the significance of a object form the Victorian children Know about artefacts from the past Create a timeline of an object form the Victorian era to present doy Debate, hearing all arguments before form ig opinions Understand that historical events Understand that historical events Understand charge and continuity Form opinions the past Cr FIRST HALF FIRST HALF (1) SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) HISTORY PERSON/EVENT David Attenborough As a Historian, be able to: Understand Charge within living memory.
-Understand Understand Cause and consequence.
-Understand charge and continuity.
-PERSON/EVENT- Remembrance Day (DE) As a Historian, be able to: Identify a significant event from beyond living memory.
-Use the vocabulary of time and understand that WW1 happened over 100 years ago.
-Ask and answer questions about what they have heard.
-Form opinions, using parts of stories to show they understand historical events.
+YEAR 1 AU TUMN SPRIN 6 SUA AMER FIRST HALF SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) HISTORY SIGNIFICANT PERSON/EVENT David Attenborough As a Historian, be able to: • Understand change within living memory. • Understand the historical significance of David Attenboroug h • Understand cause and consequence. • Understand change and continuity. living memory. • Use the CHANGE OVER TIME.
 SIMILARITIES and DIFFERENCES.
 Homes in the past.
 The Victorian era.
-(PfA, OLE) As a Historian, be able to: Use vocabulary associated with the passing of time.
-Understand similarities and difference between Victorian times and present day.
-Know what a number of old objects were used for.
-Show some understanding of the ways we can find out about the past.
-Know the main differences between their school days and that of Victorian children.
-Know about artefacts from the past.
-Create a timeline of an object from the Victorian era to present day.
-PERSON/EVENT Isambard Kingdom Brunel (bridges) (LC) As a Historian, be able to: Name a significant person from the past and explain why they are important.
+(PfA, OLE) As a Historian, be able to: • Use vocabulary associated with the passing of time. • Understand similarities and difference between Victorian times and present day. • Know what a number of old objects were used for. • Show some understanding of the ways we can find out about the past. • Know the main differences between their school days and that of Victorian children. • Know about artefacts from the past. • Create a timeline of an object from the Victorian era to present day.
+SIGNIFICANT PERSON/EVENT Isambard Kingdom Brunel (bridges) (LC) As a Historian, be able to: Name a significant person from the past and explain why they are important.
 (Isambard Kingdom Brunel).
 Identify similarities and differences.
 Understand change and continuity over time.
 Ask and answer questions about what they have heard.
 Form opinions, using parts of stories to show they understand historical events.
 Debate, hearing all arguments before forming opinions.
+CHANGE OVER TIME.
 HISTORY OF LIFE BEFORE LIVING MEMORY.
-Castles (PfA, OLE, LC) As a Historian, be able to: Identify similarities and differences of life in different period's ie.jobs/castle functions.
-Understand the concept of chronology.
-Understand the significance of castles in the past.
-Use the language of time.
-Know significant historical places in their own locality.
-Order information into groups.
-PERSON/EVENT Rosa Parks (DE) As a Historian, be able to: Name and describe a significant person or event.
+Castles (PfA, OLE, LC) As a Historian, be able to: • Identify similarities and differences of life in different period's ie.jobs/castle functions. • Understand the concept of chronology. • Understand the significance of castles in the past. • Use the language of time. • Know significant historical places in their own locality. • Order information into groups.
+SIGNIFICANT PERSON/EVENT Rosa Parks (DE) As a Historian, be able to: Name and describe a significant person or event.
 (Rosa Parks) Ask and answer questions about what they have heard.
 Understand the significance of Rosa Parks and the impact of her life on civil rights.
 Understand cause and consequence in this context.
 Understand that historians use sources to tell them about the past.